-Just in time for the season of spooks, the creepy, kooky, mysterious, spooky and all together ooky Addams Family is coming live to the Jewel Box stage of the Hale, bringing with it musical mayhem, romance, plenty of drama and, of course, a little dash of poison.
+Just in time for the season of spooks, the creepy, kooky, mysterious, spooky and all together ooky Addams Family is live on the Jewel Box stage of the Hale, bringing with it musical mayhem, romance, plenty of drama and, of course, a little dash of poison.

-“The Addams Family,” which is set to run through Nov.
-16, just kicked off, and with two talented casts, is already bringing in some packed houses and belly laughs with its reintroduction to the uniquely eerie Addams Family.
+“The Addams Family,” is set to run through Nov.
+16, and with two talented casts, is already bringing in some packed houses and belly laughs with its reintroduction to the uniquely eerie Addams Family.

 For those unfamiliar with the show, it’s based largely off of the single panel cartoons by “Addams Family” creator Charles Addams; the same cartoons which led to the creation of the highly popular television and film adaptations of the family’s unique relationships and inherent mayhem.
 The difference this time, of course, is the fact that the made-for-Broadway show, which opened for previews in March 2010, is 100% pure, unadulterated musical, complete with all the synchronized dance one could ever wish or hope for.

 To lay a strong foundation for the show, director Dave Tinney took time in the Director’s Notes of the program to describe his own experiences with a far from normal family that he encountered frequently in his youth and childhood.